-All applicants are required to submit a completed Proposed Project Budget template (click link to download template or download directly from website) with this application.
+All applicants are required to submit a completed Proposed Project Budget template with this application.
+Applicants must use the template provided in this application.

 Complete and upload the Proposed Project Budget template in Excel using the Project Budget upload button below.